• Skip to primary navigation

 Eyelid surgery

-Puffy eyes can often be prevented with good lifestyle habits.
+Puffy eyes can often be prevented by following some good habits:

-Stay hydrated by drinking plenty of water, especially in dry climates and during exercise, and avoid excess alcohol consumption.
+• Stay hydrated by drinking plenty of water throughout the day, especially in dry climates and during exercise; avoid excess alcohol consumption

 Takeaway

-If your eyes naturally appear puffy regardless of your lifestyle, fillers or surgery may prove to be an effective long-term solution.
+If your puffy eyes have developed with age, fillers or surgery may be an effective long-term or permanent solution, respectively.

 Sources